Bjor91/SavingApp--backends/readme.md

 Java JDK: This project was developed with Java 17.0.7.

+The application attempts to connect to a local postgres database.
+If you do not have one on your computer it will not work.

 This is a Maven project, so you'll need it for dependency management.
-If you haven't installed Maven, you can follow the instructions here.

 ## How to run